genepi-freiburg/seqmeta/README.md

 # SeqMeta Pipeline

 The pipeline consists mainly of R scripts with a few supporting Bash scripts.
-All R scripts are "executables" and can be used with "--help" to show command options.
+All R scripts are "executables" and can be used with `--help` to show command options.

 It depends on the following R packages:
-* seqMeta - for performing the actual group tests
+* `seqMeta` - for performing the actual group tests
-* rbgen - for reading `bgen` files
+* `rbgen` - for reading `bgen` files
-* optparse - for parsing command line arguments
+* `optparse` - for parsing command line arguments

 ## Analysis Workflow

 ![Workflow Figure](https://github.com/genepi-freiburg/seqmeta/blob/master/docs/workflow.PNG?raw=true)

-The buildJobs.R script can drive this process for multiple phenotypes and group files by producing a shell script that is ready to be used with job schedulers.
+The `buildJobs.R` script can drive this process for multiple phenotypes and group files by producing a shell script that is ready to be used with job schedulers.

 ## Group Test Script